 Kalina, The Bunny Rabbit – XT1

 These are a few shots of my daughter in her little Bunny costume.
-I shot with the Fujifilm XT1 with the Fujinon 56mm f1.2 lens.
-An absolutely amazing combo.
+I used the Fujifilm XT1 and the Fujinon 56mm f1.2 lens, an amazing combo.

-You might think I’m crazy for not shooting with the Sony A7r II, a camera whose specs completely blow any Fujifilm camera out of the water.
+You might think I’m crazy for not shooting with the Sony A7r II, whose specs completely outperform any Fujifilm camera.

-But there is a good reason and you’ll see me talk about from time to time.
-The reason is because of this unspoken magical quality that Fujifilm has . . .
-The colors.
+But there is a good reason, and you’ll see me talk about it occasionally.
+The reason is Fujifilm’s unspoken magical quality: the colors.

-What you see in these photos in terms of color is almost entirely out of the camera.
-I did shoot RAW, but selected Provia in the Lightroom camera profile selection.
-I know it’s not exactly the same as shooting JPEG with Provia, but it’s close enough.
-You can see my RAW vs JPEG comparison here.
+The color in these photos is almost entirely outside the camera.
+I did shoot RAW but selected Provia in the Lightroom camera profile selection.
+I know it’s not the same as shooting JPEG with Provia, but it’s close enough.
+You can see my RAW vs. JPEG comparison here.

-And even though I only get 16 megapixels, the beauty of the shot makes it worth it.
+Even though I only get 16 megapixels, the beauty of the shot makes it worth it.
 Besides, I don’t really need 42 megapixels for a shot like this anyway.
-Does anybody?
+Does anybody else?

 My Gear